 Recommendations for thinking about a new way of teaching and learning in the online space.

 What to do (and not do) when working with your colleagues to shift their mindset about teaching, especially in the online space.

 - What "effortful practice" looks like in online courses.

 - Get the book!
 Minds Online: Teaching Effectively with Technology.*

-- Read more about the "crockpot model" of online learning (by Flower Darby)
+- Read more about the "crockpot model" of online learning (in the book Small Teaching Online* by Flower Darby)